 Having made up many field trial winners personally and bred even more field trial champions and winners; Lee believes a good food is an essential part of attaining such awards.

-As Lee says “Having used the puppy/junior on the youngsters as well as the adult range, the Leacaz Gundogs are fit and ready for the trialling season and I have no hesitation in recommending Chapel Farm Food to other working Labrador owners.”
+As Lee says “Having used the Puppy/Junior as well as the adult range, the Leacaz Gundogs are fit and ready for the trialling season and I have no hesitation in recommending Chapel Farm Food to other working Labrador owners.”

 “My first experience of training dogs was with Lurchers, I trained them in a similar fashion to the spaniels I train today.